 This worth alone justifies the purchase price of ZeniMax that Microsoft paid; $7 billion.

-Bethesda’s uncanny ability to produce successful video games and franchises makes them worth far more to Microsoft, it seems, and the value they see in their future releases and the exclusivity it allows the company to take is invaluable.
+Bethesda’s uncanny ability to produce successful video games and franchises makes them worth far more to Microsoft.

-Bethesda Stock: Bethesda Competitors You Can Invest In
+Bethesda Stocks: Bethesda Competitors You Can Invest In

-While you may not be able to invest in Bethesda, there are investing options on the market that are worth taking a look at.
+While you may not be able to invest in Bethesda, there are competing companies with high-value stocks worth investing in.

 Here are a few of our picks.